apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the list of instances to be deleted priorly.
+<p>Instances defines the list of instance to be deleted priorly
-If the RsmTransformPolicy is specified as ToPod, the list of instances will be used.</p>
+If the RsmTransformPolicy is specified as ToPod,the list of instances will be used.</p>
 </td>
 </tr>
 </tbody>